Links on Android Authority may earn us a commission. Learn more.

 It’s additionally a Zigbee hub, and Amazon’s best-sounding smart display, equipped with a couple of 1-inch tweeters and a 3-inch woofer.
 The product is clearly meant to be a focal point in any room — something an entire family can turn to for entertainment or information.

 Check out our full review to learn more about the Amazon Echo Show 10.

 Echo Show 15: The largest smart display available

-If the Show 10 is useful for families, the Show 15 is a home hub first and foremost.
-While you can technically sit it on a table stand, you’re really meant to mount it on a wall for everyone to see.
+The Show 15 is built to be a home hub above all else.
+While you can technically sit it on a table stand, you’re really meant to mount it on a wall where everyone can see.
 Its 15.6-inch screen employs an advanced, widget-based version of the Show interface, making it easier to check out calendars, to-do lists, and virtual sticky notes.